Travel guide for Colombia: Tips and unmissable destinations

 Colombian gastronomy is one of the most varied in the world, with indigenous, African, and European influences.
 Some of the most popular typical Colombian dishes include Tranta Paisa, Ajiaco, Tranta Marinara, and Sancocho de gallina.

 Get an Internet connection with: the Holafly eSIM card, roaming from your operator, pocket Wi-Fi, and SIM cards.
-If you travel to more countries in Latin America, we recommend the Holafly eSIM card for South America.
-With it you will get connection in 15 countries on the continent.
+If you travel to more countries in Latin America, we recommend the best eSIM for Latin America.
+With it you will get connection in 19 countries on the continent.